 If you want to spruce up this theme a bit more, you could totally add a wall sconce in a similar color or swap out the cushions for some cool custom-made ones.
 Just a thought!

-Blending Sunny Butter with Shiny Brass and Copper
+Pairing Sunny Butter Yellow With Brass And Copper

 I love how mixing buttery yellow with brass and copper in a kitchen can create a really elegant and inviting vibe.
 It just adds so much warmth and really makes the space feel unique and cozy without making it feel too cramped.
 I think this combo works especially well in kitchens that have a mix of traditional and modern elements.